ncatlab/nlab-content/pages/16108.md

 Why is this then different from the situation with the 'presentation', $( a : a = 1)$?
 To get around that mess, the free group on the generators, $F(X)$, was introduced and, of course, in $F(\{a\})$, $a^3$ is not 1.
 The relation is thus thought of as being a piece of data that is giving the instruction to rewrite that element to 1.

- An analogous algebraic device, namely [[free crossed module]]s on the presentation can be introduced  to handle the identities.
+ An analogous free algebraic device, namely [[free crossed module]]s on the presentation can be introduced  to handle the identities.

+##References:

+* [[R. Brown]] and [[J. Huebschmann]],  _Identities among relations_, in R.Brown and T.L.Thickstun, eds., Low Dimensional Topology, London Math.
+Soc Lecture Notes, Cambridge University Press, (1982).
 [[!redirects identities among relations]]